Piddewitt/C64-Game-Source-Code/README.md

 - Start with an old Commodore C64 game disk which is as close to the original as possible (**g64** or **nib**).
 - Include the copy protection.
 - Produce a commented assembler listing which reassembles to an exact copy of the originaL binary.
-- Make the source as variable as possible to allow any kind of modifications (data area and code relocation).
+- Make the source as variable as possible to allow any kind of modifications, data area and code relocation.
 - Sometimes add some own ideas to the game soures code for fun and as a proof of concept.
 - Sometimes add a (simple) level editor.

-## Project
+## Published so far
-- All content comes as a Notepad++ project
+- **originals**
+  - Loderunner
+  - Championship Loderunner
+- **mods**
+  - Hansmanns Loderunner

 ## Tools used
 - Assembler: **64tass**